allholy/pwtd/README.md

 # pwtd
-Code for the piece "Play with the Dust", made with SuperCollider.
+Code for the piece "play with the dust", made with SuperCollider.